spykard/InstaTracker/README.md

 A social engineering Instagram bot for (not so) malicious means.

-[TODO] Download and Fork https://github.com/arc298/instagram-scraper.
-It outputs story locations to a .JSON, based on a list of Instagram users.

 ## Running the Tool

 1. Install the required Python packages/dependencies.